rbgvictoria/keybase_model/docs/processing-key-files.md

 $unreachableSubkeys = $subkeys->diff($to);
 ```

-The inverse situation, _i.e._, sub-keys that key out in the main key but that are
+The inverse situation, _i.e._, sub-keys that key out in the main key but that
-not there, is theoretically possible but will not be recognised, as in these
+are not there, is theoretically possible but will not be recognised, as these
 sub-keys will be considered items.

 ### Shortcut [**Info**]